JHumphreys89/custom-grafana-instance/grafana/README.md

 - alerting
 - and more!

-If this Git repo does not include a specific provisioning resource, you can create a new folder inside of the Git repo path `grafana/provisioning`, which can then include its provisioning.yaml file.
+If this Git repo does not include a specific provisioning resource, you can create a new folder inside of the Git repo path `grafana/provisioning` [here](grafana/provisioning), which can then include its `\<provisioning.yaml\>` file.

 See Grafana documentation on usage [here](https://grafana.com/docs/grafana/latest/administration/provisioning/).

 > NOTE: You CAN use environment variables in ALL provisioning configuration.
 The syntax for an environment variable can either be `$ENV_VAR_NAME` or `${ENV_VAR_NAME}`.

+See the official Grafana documentation on [provisioning Grafana](https://grafana.com/docs/grafana/latest/administration/provisioning/) for further assistance.

 ### Dashboard Provisioning
-Located in `grafana/provisioning/dashboards`, the `dashboards.yaml` file is explained in the code block below:
+Located in the Git directory (`grafana/provisioning/dashboards`) [here](grafana/provisioning/dashboards.yaml), the `dashboards.yaml` file is explained in the code block below:

 ```yaml
 # Config file version